Code-Institute-Submissions/JohannHelbert-Mildew-Detection/README.md

 * [Git](https://git-scm.com/) - used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * [GitHub:](https://github.com/) - used to store the projects code after being pushed from Git.
-* [Balsamiq:](https://balsamiq.com/) - Balsamiq was used to create the Dashboard [wireframes](docs/project_wireframe.pdf) during the design process.
+Dashboard [wireframes](docs/project_wireframe.pdf) during the design process.
 * [Heroku](https://www.heroku.com/) - Deployment platform for the project
 * [GitPod](https://www.gitpod.io/) - Workspace used for the project
+* [Codeanywhere](https://app.codeanywhere.com/) - Workspace used for the project
 * [AmIResponsive](http://ami.responsivedesign.is/) - Used to generate responsive image used in README file.

 ## Credits

-I used several internet sources to resolve issues and solve difficulties when constructing this website, as well as modules to add functionality.

 ### Content

-* The codes used to implement the functionalities in the project are from the Code Institute training by GyanShashwat1611 at [Github site](https://github.com/GyanShashwat1611/WalkthroughProject01/)
+* The codes used to implement the functionalities in the project are from the Code Institute Walkthrough Project 01 (Data Analysis & Machine Learning Toolkit)
 * Dataset is from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves)
+* https://github.com/georgiagrayland/mildew-detection-cherry-leaves-p5 was used as guidace for the readme
+* https://github.com/cla-cif/Cherry-Powdery-Mildew-Detector?tab=readme-ov-file#bugs was used as guidace for the readme

 ### Media

-* The images used in the readme and as sample download files on the dashboard are sourced from [pixabay](https://pixabay.com/) and [iStock](https://www.istockphoto.com/)
+* The images used in the readme are from my App Mildew Detection

-## Acknowledgements

-* I would like to thank my mentor, Marcel Mulders for his support, guidance and feedbacks throughout the course of the project.